 ARENA DRIVING TRIAL SERIES

 WWW provides support to the region’s Combined Driving Event Organizations.
-The club provided financial contributions to the Equestrian Institiute’s CDE in Ethel WA, ; The CDE at Inavale in Philomath, OR; Drive in the Park in Nampa Idaho, WA; and the National ADS Membership Meeting in 2011.
+The club provided financial contributions to the Equestrian Institiute’s CDE in Ethel WA, ; The CDE at Inavale in Philomath, OR; and the National ADS Membership Meetings.